Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

 The piece with most connectors is selected as the starting piece.
 If there are multiple pieces with the same highest number of connectors and/or if more pieces are considered for selection due to the \texttt{starterConTol} parameter, one of them is picked at random.
 The goal is to have a central piece with many connections so that geometry can spread in various directions.

 For the selection of the next guide piece, the \emph{arena} method checks if the current guide piece has unused connectors, and if so, keeps it as the guide piece in the next tentative piece selection and placement loop.
 Otherwise, the piece placed immediately after the current guide piece is selected as the next guide piece.
-This way, the method preferentially fills center locations near the original starting piece.
-The \emph{arena} method stops when the number of pieces placed after the starting piece is higher than \texttt{maxPieces}, as described in Table~\ref{tab:gmparams}.
+This way, by performing a breadth-first traversal of the search space, the method preferentially fills center locations near the original starting piece.
+The \emph{arena} method stops when the number of pieces placed on the map is higher than \texttt{maxPieces}, as described in Table~\ref{tab:smparams}.